-PublicCA private keys shall be regularly renewed in accordance with the regulations in section 6.3.2.
-After the key pair is renewed, an application for a new certificate shall be submitted to the eCA.
-The new certificate shall be published in the repository for subscriber downloading.
+PublicCA shall periodically change its private keys in accordance with Section 6.3.2 and shall change its key pair before the usage period of its private key has expired.
+After key changeover, an application for a new certificate shall be submitted to eCA.
+The new certificate shall be published in the repository for download.